 Domaine Georges Vernay is better known for their sublime Condrieu wines made from vines that were planted over a 3 year period that took place in 1936, 1937 and 1938.
 Since 1970, Domaine Georges Vernay has been producing a small amount of Cote Rotie.

 The estate went through a rough patch for a while, but things turned around when Christine Vernay, the daughter of Georges Vernay took over the property.
 Georges Vernay passed away at the age of 92, May 19, 2017.
 He will be missed.

 Under the direction of Christine Vernay, they expanded their lineup of wines by introducing a new from the St. Joseph appellation.
 La Dame Brune.

 La Dame Brune shows the estates new feminine influence as the wine takes its name from the brown tresses of Christine Vernay.
 Starting with the 2009 vintage, Georges Vernay began farming using only 100% organic vineyard management techniques.

 Domaine Georges Vernay Cote Rotie Vineyards, Wines, Winemaking

-Serving and Decanting Georges Vernay with Wine, Food, Pairing Tips
+Serving Domaine Georges Vernay with Wine, Food, Pairing Tips

 Condrieu, the white wine of Domaine Georges Vernay is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.